Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 Remedies for Oppression and Shareholder Rights And Remedies

-If oppression is found, the Court has broad discretion to make any order it sees fit in order to remedy the oppression.
+If oppression is found, the Court has broad discretion to make any order to remedy it.

 Examples of commonly used remedies include orders for the corporation to do the following:

-As a last resort, the Court may make an order to wind up the corporation.
+The Court may order to wind up the corporation as a last resort.

 The remedy ordered by the Court must be a fair way to deal with the situation and should go no further than necessary to rectify the oppression.